drewrey/personal-site/now/index.md

 permalink: /now/
 ---

 I live in Atlanta.
-I work downtown for [Opendoor][Opendoor] building tools for the real estate industry.
-We're using Go, React, and new-to-me transport layers (protocol buffers, gRPC, GraphQL).
-I'm excited to contribute to the future of our tech stack.

-Some of my current interests include microbobility, local policy, and urbanism.

-I'm delighted to be getting married this year.
+I'm working at a stealth startup founded by Atomic.VC.
+We're building a platform using Elixir/GraphQL/Next.js.
+Stay tuned for more details.

+I recently learned how to make pizza dough!
+It's a delight to be roll the dough and create a pie, and they're quick to make, too!
+It's on my TODO list to write up this process.

-I'm not looking to start any long projects now, but if you'd like to get in touch for coffee, chess, or a racquet sport -- e-mail me!
+I'm not looking to start any long projects now, but if you'd like to get in touch for an outdoor walk or a virtual coffee/game -- e-mail me!

-Last updated March 2019.
+Last updated November 2020.

 In the spirit of Derek Sivers' [now page movement][now movement].